Parliamentary.ai

 Overview

-This bill ensures unaccompanied asylum-seeking children in the UK receive legal advice and extends the deadline for them to appeal asylum decisions.
-It aims to provide better support and protection for vulnerable children navigating the asylum system.
+This bill aims to ensure unaccompanied asylum-seeking children in the UK receive legal advice promptly and have a longer deadline to appeal asylum decisions.
+It mandates the provision of legal advice and extends the appeal timeframe to one year after the initial decision.

 Description